Proudly serving Kentucky including Lexington, Frankfort & Nearby

 If these cracks are not addressed and settlement continues, vertical cracks may widen or become uneven.
 This will eventually lead to tilting walls sections and other indicators of sever displacement- so keep an eye out for these signs!

-A chimney leaning away from the home on a Nancy foundation
+A chimney leaning away from the home on a Wilmore foundation

 Tilting Chimneys